When you think of eating seasonally, you probably picture fruits and veggies. But you should also be keeping seafood on your seasonal radar.

 As for what to cook, we’ve got you covered.

-Warm up with some seasonal Maryland crab soup
+• Warm up with some seasonal Maryland crab soup or cream of crab soup.

 When you’re shopping for fresh lobster, pick an aggressive one with a bright shell that feels heavy for its size.
 Like crab, you’ll want to cook your lobster the same day you buy it.